jofiel-nguyen/BookSearchWren/README.md

 ## Contact
-If you have any questions or want to collaborate on this project, you can reach me at [myemaill@example.com](mailto:thitunguyen@my.lonestar.edu).
+If you have any questions or want to collaborate on this project, you can reach me at [my email](mailto:thitunguyen@my.lonestar.edu).

 ## Deploy
 - **GitHub Repository:** [https://github.com/nhunguyen-debug/21-MERN-Project.git](https://github.com/nhunguyen-debug/21-MERN-Project.git)